parvathy-lal/Project1/README.md

 4. AlertOnFall

 ## Key Points
-Our model takes a processed camera image as the input and outputs information about keypoints.
+Our model takes a processed video as the input and outputs the information about keypoints.
 The keypoints detected are indexed by a part ID, with a confidence score between 0.0 and 1.0.
 The confidence score indicates the probability that a keypoint exists in that position.

 The various body joints detected by our model are tabulated below: